-This is the most expensive solution on this list, but it’s also the most effective, so it’s worth considering if you have an essential event or photo-shoot that you feel you need clean, white teeth for.
+This is the most expensive solution on this list, but it’s also the most effective, so it’s worth considering if you have an essential event or photo shoot that you feel you need clean white teeth.

 - A quick reminder about this section: everyone’s teeth are different, and therefore react differently to things that they come in contact with.
 There are many methods of whitening your teeth that can actually weaken or damage your enamel.

 - This can lead to increased tooth sensitivity and problems with cavities and other dental conditions in the future.
 You should always check with a dentist before trying new teeth-whitening or cleaning methods to make sure what you’re doing is safe for you.